International Marketing MA

 Work experience and career planning

-During the Collaborative Marketing Project module, you'll have the opportunity to set up an agency with your peers and work alongside clients from the local community, giving you a taste of working in the industry.
+During the Collaborative Marketing Project module, you'll have the opportunity to work alongside clients from the local community, giving you a taste of working in the industry.

 We can also help you identify placements, internships, voluntary roles and freelancing opportunities that will complement your studies and build your CV.